How to Combat Misinformation and Find Reputable Sources Online

 How to Find Credible Sources

 Just because an account is verified on social platforms doesn’t mean you should trust it.
 Sometimes it can be a way to know if an account is authentic (meaning that person or entity is who they say they are and not a fake profile).
-But a blue check mark doesn’t always mean the account is a reliable source that shares research- or science-backed information.
+But being verified doesn’t always mean the account is a reliable source that shares research- or science-backed information.

 On some platforms, like X (formerly Twitter), individuals can pay to have a verified account.
 This gives people and groups posting fake information a level of credibility they don’t deserve.You should feel empowered to look into any social media account further, whether it’s a person or an organization.
 Here are some ways to find sources you can trust.